teaching-on-testbeds/mltrain-chi/index.md

-Next, let's start a Jupyter notebook server that does *not* have any GPUs attached.
-We'll use this server to submit jobs to the Ray cluster.
+Next, let's start a Jupyter notebook container that does *not* have any GPUs attached.
+We'll use this container to submit jobs to the Ray cluster.

 ```bash